Your computer could suck you into dark hole, turning your life upside down.

 *Some 45 percent of Americans use the same password on two or more accounts.

-*About one in five Americans say they have never shred any of their personal financial documents that could be used to steal their identity.
+one in five Americans say they have never shred any of their personal

 And, even if person is taking the right steps to protect himself, he can be in danger because of where one shops.

-Indeed, "four in ten Americans age 18 or older have been notified by a company they have done business with in the past year that their information has been subject to a security breach," the study said.
+"four in ten Americans age 18 or older have been notified by a company

 What's to be done?